WalletScrutiny/WalletScrutinyCom/_android/com.dok.wallet.md

 We were _not_ able to import the 12-word mnemonic on Electrum.

-Note: We find it strange that when installed on an Android Emulator, its tab name is different.
-It's labeled 'PumaPay'
+Note: When installed on an Android Emulator, its tab name is 'PumaPay' which is the name of another wallet:

+{% include walletLink.html wallet='android/com.pumapay.pumawallet' %}

+This could hint at the app being a copy of a competitor's product, which would at best be a licensed copy and at worst a fake wallet by hackers too lazy to code their own product.

 ## Verdict